Alexander Crummell: Return to the United States

 He was called as pastor for St. Mary's Episcopal Mission in Washington, DC, in the Foggy Bottom area.
 It was then a predominately African-American, working-class neighborhood.
-In 1875, he and his congregation founded St. Luke's Episcopal Church, the first independent black Episcopal church in the city.
-They raised funds to construct a new church on upper 15th Street, N.W., in the Columbia Heights area, beginning in 1876, and celebrated Thanksgiving in 1879 in it.
+In 1875, he and his congregation founded St. Luke's Episcopal Church, the first independent Black Episcopal church in the city.
+They raised funds to construct a new church on upper 15th Street, N.W., in the Columbia Heights area, which began construction in 1876, and was completed in 1880.
+The inaugural service of the Church was the celebration of Thanksgiving in 1879.
 Crummell served as rector at St. Luke's until his retirement in 1894.
 The church was designated a National Historic Landmark in 1976.
-Crummell taught at Howard University from 1895 to 1897.

 Despite frustrations, Crummell never stopped working for the racial solidarity he had advocated for so long.
-Throughout his life, Crummell worked for black nationalism, self-help, and separate economic development.
+Throughout his life, Crummell worked for Black nationalism, self-help, and separate economic development.
+Until his death, he continued to give sermons and speeches about these causes, such as "The race-problem in America" and "Charitable institutions in colored churches".
 He spent the last years of his life founding the American Negro Academy, the first organization to support African-American scholars, which opened in 1897 in Washington, DC.
-Alexander Crummell died in Red Bank, New Jersey, in 1898.
+Crummell taught at Howard University from 1895 to 1897.
+Alexander Crummell died in Red Bank, New Jersey while on vacation in 1898.

 Influence

 Crummell was an important voice within the abolition movement and a leader of the Pan-African ideology.
-Crummell's legacy can be seen not only in his personal achievements, but also in the influence he exerted on other black nationalists and Pan-Africanists, such as Marcus Garvey, Paul Laurence Dunbar, and W. E. B. Du Bois.
+Crummell's legacy can be seen not only in his personal achievements, such as his help founding the American Negro Academy, but also in the influence he exerted on other Black nationalists and Pan-Africanists, such as Marcus Garvey, Paul Laurence Dunbar, and W. E. B. Du Bois.

+Scholarship

 Du Bois paid tribute to Crummell with a memorable essay entitled "Of Alexander Crummell", collected in his 1903 book, The Souls of Black Folk.
+Great attention has been paid to Crummell's work in colonization, Pan-Africanism, and religious missionary endeavors.
+Wilson J. Moses, a professor of African-American history, wrote of Crummell's role in his perceived "civilizing" of Liberia.
 In 2002, the scholar Molefi Kete Asante listed Alexander Crummell on his list of 100 Greatest African Americans.
+For the 2020 collection Black Political Thought, Charisse Burden-Stelly included a section on Crummell in her essay "Race and Racism".
+The book also contains the Crummell lecture The Race Problem in America.